oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 **LLM**s and Embedding Models are designed to use GPUs, but this walkthrough _can work_ on machines with just CPUs; albeit _much_ slower!
 When testing the **LLM**, if you don't get a response in a couple of minutes; your hardware is not sufficient to continue with the walkthrough.

-For **MacOS** users: if using Podman, each Podman machine is backed by a virtual machine.
-The VM should be started with **10240** Mb memory allocated.
 {{% /notice %}}

 ## Installation